 Various regulations governing specific activities or sectors contain more detailed regulations of concessions.
 Some of them limit the possibility of obtaining concessions to resident persons or entities only.
-For example, the Mining Act provides that concessions may be granted only to a company having its registered seat or a branch office in Croatia, registered for such an activity, or to an individual registered craftsman for such an activity in Croatia (with the exception of entities domiciled in EU, after Croatia accedes to the EU).
+For example, the Mining Act provides that concessions may be granted only to a company having its registered seat or a branch office in Croatia, registered for such an activity, or to an individual registered craftsman for such an activity in Croatia (with the exception of entities domiciled in EU).
 Some other examples of legislative acts regulating concessions for specific sectors include the Electronic Communications Act, the Waters Act, the Maritime Domain and Maritime Harbours Act and the Act on Roads.